Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 ## EVER TO EVM EVENTS

-there is two types of event contracts at this direction that will be deployed on EVERSCALE.
+There is two types of event contracts at this direction that will be deployed on EVERSCALE.

 - `MultiVaultEverscaleEVMEventNative`
 - `MultiVaultEverscaleEVMEventAlien`

-deployer of these contract's is [`EverscaleEthereumEventConfiguration`](#EverscaleEthereumeventconfiguration) contract, \
+Deployer of these contract's is [`EverscaleEthereumEventConfiguration`](#EverscaleEthereumeventconfiguration) contract, \
- which is deployed by [`EverscaleEthereumEventConfigurationFactory`](./addresses.md#contractaddresses).
+ Which is deployed by [`EverscaleEthereumEventConfigurationFactory`](./addresses.md#contractaddresses).

 ### EverscaleEthereumEventConfiguration